bennerhq/ATOM/README.md

 # Atom Project

-**All code in this repository is written in Visual Studio Code using Large Language Models (LLMs) for code generation, refactoring, and documentation.**
+**All code in this repository is written by OpemAI's coding Large Language Models (LLM) tool, i.e,, code generation, refactoring, error corretion and documentation.**

 ## Project Overview